davatron5000/a11y-nutrition-cards/_components/tooltip.md

 keyboard: |
     - <kbd>ESC</kbd> = Dismisses tooltip
 labelling: |
-    - The element that serves as the tooltip container has role <code>tooltip</code>
+    - Tooltip content container has role `tooltip`
-    - The element that triggers the tooltip references the tooltip element with <code>aria-describedby</code>
+    - Tooltip trigger references the tooltip element with `aria-describedby`
 focus: |
-    - Focus stays on the triggering element while the tooltip is displayed.
+    - Focus stays on tooltip trigger while the tooltip is displayed.
-    - If the tooltip is invoked when the trigger element receives focus, then it is dismissed when it no longer has focus (onBlur).
+    - If the tooltip is invoked when the trigger receives focus, then it is dismissed when it no longer has focus (onBlur).
 If the tooltip is invoked with mouseIn, then it is dismissed with on mouseOut.
 ---